 Fiduciary Funds - trust and agency funds are used to account for assets held by the District in a trustee capacity or as an agent for individuals, private organizations, other governments, and/or other funds.
-These include an employee benefit trust, private-purpose trust, and agency funds.
+This includes employee benefit trust funds.
 Employee benefit trust funds are set up to put aside monies for future post retirement benefits.
-Donations for scholarships and other bequests are accounted for in private-purpose trust funds.
 These trust funds are irrevocable and can only be dissolved after all the trust assets have been used for their intended purpose.
 The trust funds are accounted for in essentially the same manner as proprietary funds.
-Activities of student organizations are accounted for in an agency fund.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.